Amazon Fire: Sales

 Customers began receiving Kindle Fires on November 15, 2011; in December 2012, customers had purchased over a million Kindle devices per week.
 International Data Corporation (IDC) estimated that the Kindle Fire sold about 4.7 million units during the fourth quarter of 2011.

 The Amazon Kindle Fire helped the company beat their 2012 first quarter estimates and boosted the company's stock in extended trading.
 As of May 2013, about 7 million units had been sold according to estimates.
 Statistics for FY2014 or Q1&2 2015 are not yet available.

 Family

-Up to the present, there have been eleven generations of Fire tablets, spread across three different feature design lines: Fire, Fire HD and Fire HDX.
+There have been many generations of Fire tablets spread across three different feature design lines: Fire, Fire HD, and Fire HDX.

-Beyond this usage, Fire is used for explicit phone devices and for TV add-on sticks.
+Beyond the tablet devices, Fire is also used for a range of media devices and for one generation of smart phone.

 Models

-Overview on generations and models for all Fire tablet devices:
+Overview on generations and models for all Fire (including Fire HD) tablet devices: